What is a Tub Surround: How to Choose a Tub Surround For Your Bathroom

 After purchasing a new bathtub or even sprucing up an existing bath space, you may find that your bathtub doesn’t quite match the aesthetics of your bathroom.
 Moreover, there seems to be a great deal of space between your walls and the bathtub itself.
 Well, fear not, as bathtub surrounds are designed to fix that very problem-creating an area that supports your bathtub, protecting your bath space from water overflow and water damages while creating a more complete look and feel.

-What is a tub surround?
+What is a Tub surround?

 A bathtub surround describes the area around your bathtub-specifically the tiles or walls that encompass or surround the exterior of your bathtub.
 The surround is important for not only aesthetic purposes-it also functions as a buffer for any excess water from continual shower or bath use and for structural integrity between the walls and your tub.
 In simpler terms, think of it as a vertical bathtub for your walls, as it is non-porous and will not trap water inside.
 If your surround is made up of simple drywall, please consider swapping it out for a new surround that is non-porous so that you do not have to deal with the possibility of structural damage down the road.